 There is failure by some employers to comply with the Workers Compensation Act in terms of registering with the Fund and remitting contributions.
 The Fund will intensify its marketing and educational campaigns to educate employees, employers and service providers about the existence of the Fund, its objectives and benefits to individual employees and the country at large.

-1.14.3 Limited Investment opportunities available in the market
+1.14.4 Low performance of real estate and equity investment in the market